awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 To send an Amazon Chime chat message using [markdown syntax](http://commonmark.org/help), type `/md` followed by a space at the beginning of your message\.
 Compose your message using markdown syntax\.
 Press **Enter** to send\.

-The following example demonstrates how to format a Amazon Chime chat message using markdown syntax\.
+The following example demonstrates how to format an Amazon Chime chat message using markdown syntax\.

 ```
 /md **Hello world!**